 In the TICCIT program, member companies partner with a local school where they donate tree seeds or native saplings and teach students how to plant them in a plant in a milk carton, tissue box, or other paper-based carton.
 The students are then instructed to plan these "carton-and-tree units" in the ground.
 The cartons provide protection and a natural water funnel for the new trees.
 As the trees grow, the cartons biodegrade, completing the "trees into cartons, cartons into trees" cycle.

 We encourage both members and non-members to participate, as well as schools and other organizations.
 FREE support materials are available for download at the bottom of the page.

-Watch a video about the 2014 TICCIT Program.
+View a video from the 2014 TICCIT Program.

 January–February: Call your local elementary school administrator and describe to him/her the basics of the TICCIT program and set a date for sometime at the end of April for your presentation.
 You can suggest speaking to just one classroom of students or multiple classes, outside in the playground, in a classroom, or in an in-school assembly area.
 Also determine who will lead the discussion—you or the teacher?

 Finally, make sure to get an accurate count of how many students will be participating so you can properly judge how many saplings to order.